savannahghi/mycarehub-playbooks/README.md

 - Before anything is merged to `main` it has to be deployed first.
   In other words, the pre-merge step involves the deployment of any playbooks changed by the Merge Request.
   This ensures that `main` always reflect the same reality as what's in servers.
+- All modules and plugins should be specified using their fully-qualified collection name (FQCN).
+See [here](https://docs.ansible.com/ansible/latest/porting_guides/porting_guide_2.10.html#ansible-2-10-porting-guide) for details.

 *Exceptions to these rules can be granted during PR review with good reason*